-Coordinated by Art Education for the Blind, Inc., Art Beyond Sight Collaborative is dedicated to making the visual arts play a vital role in the lives of people who are blind and visually impaired.
+Coordinated by Art Beyond Sight, Inc., Art Beyond Sight Collaborative is dedicated to making the visual arts play a vital role in the lives of people who are blind and visually impaired.
 The Collaborative includes:

 - Community-based groups and local affiliates of national agencies